The third in a four-part series on water law and allocation in the Colorado River Basin. By Rica Fulton

-In Parts I and II of this series, we learned about Prior Appropriation and the “Law of the River,” or the body of statutes, compacts, agreements, regulations, and an international treaty that collectively delineate how the waters of the Colorado River Basin are allocated and managed.
+In Parts I and II of this series, we learned about Prior Appropriation and the “Law of the River,” or the body of statutes, compacts, agreements, regulations, and an international treaty that collectively delineates how the waters of the Colorado River Basin are allocated and managed.
 So how do Native American tribes and individuals fit into this puzzle?

 We’ll start in 1908.
-The Fort Belknap Indian Reservation along the Milk River in Montana was established in 1888, as a tribal homelands.
+The Fort Belknap Indian Reservation along the Milk River in Montana was established in 1888, as a tribal homeland.
 Soon after, non-native Euro-Americans begin moving upstream of the Reservation and using large amounts of water, and building diversion structures.
 Before long, water wasn’t making it to the Reservation as it used to, of course hindering the tribes already severely diminished homelands.
-This injustice of first being relegated to a small tract of land, to then have water taken, led to the seminal court case, Winters v.
-United States.
+This injustice of first being relegated to a small tract of land, to then have water taken, led to the seminal court case, Winters v. the United States.